harrycresswell/harry/content/uses.md

 ## Bookmarking and highlights

 [Readwise](https://readwise.io/) and [Reader](https://readwise.io/read) are quickly becoming my favourite two tools.
-The latter I use as a “read it later” app — for saving long form content like blog posts and YouTube videos — though it can also be used as an RSS reader.
+The latter I use as a read it later” app — for saving long form content like blog posts and YouTube videos — though it can also be used as an RSS reader.
 I use the former to save highlights from my Kindle, which are then rolled up in a daily review.
-Any highlights made from Reader or using [Readwise Highlighter](https://chromewebstore.google.com/detail/readwise-highlighter/jjhefcfhmnkfeepcpnilbbkaadhngkbi) will also end up in the daily review.
+Any highlights made in Reader or by using [Readwise Highlighter](https://chromewebstore.google.com/detail/readwise-highlighter/jjhefcfhmnkfeepcpnilbbkaadhngkbi) will also end up in the daily review.

 I recently discovered [Anybox](https://anybox.app/), an incredible little macOS app for managing bookmarks that works with iCloud.
+I use it to save anything that doesn’t fall into the long form content category.
+Things like useful tools, products and resources.

-Previously I was using Notion for this purpose – saving web pages using the Notion Web Clipper – but Notion databases are really clunky when you’re dealing with thousands of entries.
+Previously I used Notion for bookmarking – saving web pages using the Notion Web Clipper – but Notion databases are really clunky when you’re dealing with thousands of entries.
+I’ve also tried bookmarking with Airtable and more recently Obisidan.
+I have to admit I’m yet to settle on a system I’m 100% happy with.

 ## Writing